ibm-cloud-docs/billing-usage/bp_billing.md

 # Best practices for billing and usage
 {: #best-practices}

-Follow these best practices to guide how you manage billing and usage on {{site.data.keyword.Bluemix}}.
+Follow our best practices to track costs and automate billing in {{site.data.keyword.Bluemix}}.
 {:shortdesc}